 Effective eyelid hygiene will reduce both the severity and frequency of symptoms.

 Using running tap hot water (as hot as you can stand), apply a warm compress (using clean flannel or cotton wool pads) to your closed eyelids for about 5 minutes, re-warming frequently as the compress cools.
 This will help loosen any crusting.

 Then clean your eyelid margins and especially the lash root with the flannel wrapped around a finger and dipped in a solution of warm water with a few drops of baby shampoo added.
 You should always use a mirror when cleaning your eyelids as this will prevent any possible damage to your eyes.

 - While looking in a mirror, tilt the chin down and gently pull the lower lid down.
-Using the flannel gently but firmly, rub from side to side.
+Using the flannel gently but firmly, rub the lash line from side to side.

 - Repeat for the upper lids by tilting the chin up and pulling the upper lid upwards.

 Rinse the eyes with clean water afterwards to remove any trace of debris and shampoo solution.

 If your blepharitis does not respond to regular cleaning, a short-course of antibiotic ointment may be recommended.